 Job Outlook for Child Development Specialists

 Although the U.S. Bureau of Labor Statistics (BLS) does not list specific employment growth and salary data for the role of child development specialist, the agency projects increasing job opportunities in the broader category of health educators.
-From 2012 to 2022, employment of these professionals is expected to jump by 19%, according to the BLS.
-National healthcare reform is likely to expand access to medical services.
+From 2014 to 2024, employment of these professionals nationwide is expected to increase by 12%, nearly twice as fast as the average growth rate for all occupations, according to federal projections.

 Typical daily tasks for child development specialists may include: